Donian960/robotics-assignment/README.md

 The system is **battery- and energy-aware**, using an exponential risk term that encourages robots to proactively seek charging before depletion.
 It also incorporates **Online Parameter Estimation** to learn the true robot velocity and battery discharge rates during simulation, improving allocation accuracy in non-ideal physics.

+Please note the repository got quite messy during development.
+The world file to be assessed is at the path:

+dani's folder no entry/worlds/.linefollower.wbproj

 ## Statement of Contribution